celanthe/dev-docs/docs/home/console.md

 ### Connecting to a Device Using Secure Remote ADB

-Android Debug Bridge (ABD) is a command-line tool that lets you communicate with Android devices using a Unix shell.
+Android Debug Bridge (ADB) is a command-line tool that lets you communicate with Android devices using a Unix shell.
 With that connection up and running, you can run a variety of commands on the device.

 #### Esper-Provisioned Android Devices